 Worth mentioning here is the fact that Norwegians, in general, are fond of eating at home with family and friends.
 Dinner is not about the food, as it can be in many other countries.
 Instead, it is about getting to know each other: people spending time together, mostly around the coffee and tea, and of course, some wine, at the end of the meal.

 If you already live in Norway, perhaps you’ve experienced that most Norwegians are very fond of food.
 Yet, even if they enjoy it, many of them consider it “fuel.”
 Something that our body needs to keep us going.
-You may have noticed that if you are familiar with the “matpakke” (work lunch brought from home).
+You may have noticed if you are familiar with the “matpakke” (work lunch brought from home).
 It is simple, mostly bread and cheese, and just enough to keep the blood sugar in shape.

 When it comes to clothes, you find the same chains and brands as everywhere else, with the same prices, sometimes even cheaper.
 But, again, there are sales most of the time and significant sales in January and August.